 When will I start being charged for premium workflow runs?

-On 1st November 2023, your premium workflow runs will be reset to zero, and any runs over your subscription's allotment will be billed.
+On November 1, 2023, your premium workflow runs will be reset to zero, and any runs over your plan's allotment will be billed.

 How often will I be charged?

-You'll receive a refresh of your subscription's free allotment on a monthly basis.
+You'll receive a refresh of your plan's free allotment on a monthly basis.
 If you never exceed your included allotment, you won't be charged.
-If you exceed the allotment and have authorised additional runs, you'll pay for these when you're charged an outstanding balance for member changes.
-This means that your amount owed for additional premium workflow runs could accumulate if you're on an annual subscription and don't add any new members over the course of a month.
+If you exceed the allotment and have authorized additional runs, you'll pay for these when you're charged an outstanding balance for member changes.
+This means that your amount owed for additional premium workflow runs could accumulate if you're on an annual plan and don't add any new members over the course of a month.